Knee-xpert/Knee-pain-treatment/README.md

 ## Support

-For any questions or issues, please contact us at [support@stockaveragecalculator.org](mailto:support@stockaveragecalculator.org).
+For questions, support, or more information, please contact us at [support@kneexpert.in](mailto:support@kneexpert.in).

-For more information, visit our official website: [https://stockaveragecalculator.org](https://stockaveragecalculator.org).
+For more details, visit our official website: [https://www.kneexpert.in](https://www.kneexpert.in).